nolash/go-vise/README.md

 - `resource`: Retrieves data and bytecode from external symbols, and retrieves templates.
 - `state`: Holds the bytecode buffer, error states and navigation states.
 - `vm`: Defines instructions, and applies transformations according to the instructions.
+- `lang`: Validation and specification of language context.

 ### Template rendering